Annie Session 4 Wednesday October 15, 1982

 126 P: Possibly.
 And, uh – and it–I just feel that a lot of things he has done and my mother had done, (sighs) really kinda changed my attitude about people and the way I do things.
 I mean–like it’s always like I’m out for approval.
 Uh, even in myself, you know, I’m out for my own approval..Uh, it’s….

 127 T: Were you puzzled about what to do with your purse when you came in today?

 128 P: Yeah.
 But I–I wanted to lay it there (laughs) but it’s like-like when you were up there before I thought maybe you disappeared and I didn’t want this to disappear so I just wanted–it’s such a force of habit–we live in a neighborhood on *Fifth and *Oak and–that the northwest corner is completely black and I’m so used to–when I’m carrying this, I’m holding it constantly ’cause I’ve heard stories of women, uh, you know–they just grab their purse and run and knives have been pulled on some women down there.
 These are stories I’ve heard.
-I haven’t, uh, you know–and so it’s such a habit of carrying my purse, you know, ’cause, uh….
+I haven’t, uh, you know–and so it’s just a habit of carrying my purse too, you know, ’cause, uh….

 129 T: I’ll tell you why I asked.
 I was trying to understand that business of carrying a canteen-

 131 T: …and being told to drop it and so on and after all, a canteen is, how shall I say–it’s something that a person needs in case there will be danger or he’ll be hungry or thirsty or whatever, and I think you may be referring to the fact that you’d been asked to say everything that comes to your mind, which is sort of like saying–drop your inhibitions here-

 132 P: Mmm hmm.